 There’s been a lot of emphasis on the fundamental shifts in our economy to high-skill, high-paying jobs, and the need for the trained professionals to fill those positions.
 And it’s true that Facebook and Twitter and Google all happen to require technological innovation and a multitude of talented, well-educated individuals.
 But to take that as the basis of economic growth would be looking at it all backwards, I think.
 After all, the Chinatown Bus didn’t have any of those things.
 It wasn’t born out of high education, technology, tolerance, bohemianism, or even very much creativity, if you really think about it.

 Chinese immigrants have neither money nor influence, but what they lacked in resources they made up for through sheer introversion.
 They relied on each other, working and eating and socializing within the neighborhood, mostly because they had no other alternative.
 It was the very differentness of the Chinese immigrants that became the foundation that led to the creation of the buses.
 In the autonomous little region that they carved out for themselves, word-of-mouth and community needs could substitute for marketing and advertising.
 It takes a niche community to nurture an idea until it can gain enough steam to be adopted by a broader audience.
 And this plays out all the time in every aspect of immigrant life in America.
 Chinese restaurants across the country have long given up on the thought that Americans could like Chinese food as it truly is, so they gave in to their god-awful tastes in beef and broccoli or whatever.
-But in the ethnic enclaves, faithful renditions of Chinese cuisine can sustain themselves and gain traction to such an extent that… well, that it “inspires” or becomes co-opted by everyone else.
+But in the ethnic enclaves, faithful renditions of Chinese cuisine can sustain themselves and gain traction to such an extent that it “inspires” or becomes co-opted by everyone else.
 New York magazine recently declared 2012 to be the “Year of Asian Hipster Cuisine.”

 I did manage to catch the One Dollar Bus before it went under.
 I needed to go somewhere in Lower Manhattan, and that was a good enough excuse to take the bus.
 The ride was much faster than on the 7, thirty minutes from boarding to destination, but since I knew that, I left the house much later than usual.
 I was meeting someone on the west side, a bit of a walk from where the bus dropped me off.
 I still ended up late.